So what is this common advice that I really can’t stand?

 2. Focus on Making Slow and Positive Changes

-After recognizing you have value and worth, now you can focus on becoming your best self.
+After recognizing you have value and worth as a human being, now you can focus on becoming your best self.

 The best methods of self-improvement are slow, positive (lead you to happy, safe, and healthy), and based on sound science.
 If you are looking for something that fits the bill, you should *cough cough* check out our Teen Popularity Handbook.